Common Caregiver Questions and Concerns about G-tubes

-It is common for families to have more than once concern about G-tube placement.
+It is common for families to have more than one concern about G-tube placement or caring for a child with CF and a G-tube.
 Below are a list of common concerns and complications associated with G-tube placement and maintaining a G-tube.

 Field is required!